Documentation Index

 - Short-duration markets that benefit from tight spreads

-Multi-Outcome Binary Markets
+Multi-Outcome Markets

-- Each outcome has Yes/No options: Trade on each condition independently
+- Each outcome has YES/NO options: Trade on each condition independently

 Example